Next week's massive Nintendo Switch event is now a double header

 While the first event will likely see Nintendo announce games and feature demonstrations for launch titles, we’re also expecting to hear final details on the spec sheet, the price and release date.

-Friday it seems will go into the nitty gritty on the games, with more extended discussions, perhaps with developers and publishers.
+Friday, it seems, will go into the nitty gritty on the games, with more extended discussions, perhaps with developers and publishers.

 So far, we know there’ll be a new Mario game, as well as the long-awaited The Legend of Zelda: Breath of the Wild.
 The console’s announcement video also showed an NBA 2K game and Skyrim.

-We know the likes of Activision, Sega, Codemasters, EA, Capcom, Ubisoft, Telltale and plenty more are partnering with Nintendo, so we can expect plenty in the way of new games announcements next week.
+We know the likes of Activision, Sega, Codemasters, EA, Capcom, Ubisoft, Telltale and plenty more are partnering with Nintendo, so we can expect plenty in the way of new game announcements next week.

 The Switch will go on sale before the end of March and, in the meantime, Nintendo will be taking the hybrid home/portable console on a mini tour around the United States.